 Following a morning's cruise, arrive in Speyer early in the afternoon – a town that thrived on river trade in the 10th and 11th centuries, when construction on its double-domed cathedral began.
 Today, you have a choice of exploring Speyer or Germany's oldest university town, Heidelberg.
 If you choose Speyer, begin at the impressive Technik Museum – dedicated to every form of technology that moves, from vintage cars to the Russian BURAN space shuttle.
 Then walk to Speyer Cathedral, a UNESCO World Heritage Site, with its natural glass windows and roof made entirely of stone.
 Or choose an excursion to Heidelberg, where narrow lanes, shops and pubs housed in 17th-century structures in the Altstadt are kept lively by the cadence of student life.
 Visit the romantic ruins of Heidelberg Castle, of which Mark Twain wrote in A Tramp Abroad; the schloss is an imposing ensemble of buildings from different architectural periods; from its terrace and gardens, the sweeping views impress along with the feel of 600 years of history.
 Return to the ship for a cocktail reception followed by the Chef's Signature Dinner onboard.

-You’ll wake docked on the Rhine this morning, surrounded by the hills of southern Alsace, many checkered with vineyards.
+You'll wake docked on the Rhine this morning, surrounded by the hills of southern Alsace, many checkered with vineyards.
 The day begins in the Alsatian cultural capital of Strasbourg, France.
 It is home to the charming canals and half-timbered houses of La Petite France, stately city residences, a Gothic cathedral, and plenty of winstubs, traditional Alsatian beer pubs.
-After a morning of sightseeing in Strasbourg, you may choose to stay in town to explore on your own; go for a bicycle excursion through Strasbourg with a local guide; or travel to the German spa resort town of Baden-Baden, on the edge of the Black Forest – where you can either take a walking tour then enjoy free time in this famed spa town, or choose to visit Caracalla Spa, a day devoted to wellness and relaxation.
+After a morning of sightseeing in Strasbourg, you may choose to stay in town to explore on your own or travel to the German spa resort town of Baden-Baden, on the edge of the Black Forest – where you can either take a walking tour then enjoy free time in this famed spa town, or visit Caracalla Spa, a day devoted to wellness and relaxation.
 The spa resembles a glass temple, with facilities that include whirlpools, waterfalls, counter-current pools, massage jets and turquoise pools of warm water sourced from natural springs.
-Add in a sauna complex with both hot and cold rooms (some wellness treatments at additional cost) and you’ll feel re-energized at the end of your visit.
-Return to the ship for dinner and an evening of cruising, as your river cruise winds its way to Switzerland.
+Add in a sauna complex with both hot and cold rooms (some wellness treatments at additional cost) and you'll feel re-energized at the end of your visit.
+Return to the ship for dinner and an evening of cruising.

 If you choose to join our excursion to Lucerne, the lakeside "city of lights," landmarks include the Kappelbrucke, a covered wooden footbridge crossing the Reuss River that dates back to the 1330s, an octagonal Water Tower, narrow lanes and lovely squares.
 In Altstadt Lucerne, narrow cobblestone lanes lead to town squares lined with houses painted with frescoes.
 From town, you'll head out for the heights of Mt.
 Pilatus aboard the world's steepest cogwheel train, climbing from Alpnachstad at the edge of Lake Lucerne to the very top (Oberhaupt) – nearly 7,000 ft. high.
 Alternatively, you may prefer the pleasures of lunch and a wine tasting along the Alsatian wine route.
 If so, you'll head to Château Haut-Koenigsbourg, originally built in the 1200s.
 Burned, abandoned and restored to its former glory in 1899, the castle presents a picture of a mountain fortress of the Middle Ages; after your visit, head to the French Alsatian town of Riquewihr for lunch and a wine tasting.
 Regardless of your choice, your day ends in Basel – a major crossroads of travel and thought since the 15th century.
 An orientation tour reveals parks, museums, galleries, and restaurants; the Rhine Promenade; 14th-century Münster Cathedral; and modern buildings by architects like Frank Gehry and Yoshio Taniguchi.
 Join us this evening for the captain's farewell reception followed by dinner aboard ship.